 There are two major forms of chiropractic treatment for sacroiliac joint pain.
 First is spinal manipulation, which is what people usually think of when they hear “chiropractic.”
 It’s the kind of adjustment that causes “cavitation,” or a popping noise during an adjustment.
 The second kind is spinal mobilization, which is a gentler, sort of thrusting movement.

-Your chiropractor may have you lie on your side with one knee extended to your chest while they place pressure on your shoulders and the sacroiliac joint.
+Your chiropractor may have you lie on your side with one knee extended to your chest while they place pressure on your Shoulder Pain and the sacroiliac joint.
 Then, a gentle but quick thrust is applied to the joint, often making the popping sound.
 This is usually a sign that your joints and tissues have returned to their normal positions.
 Most people find that this process relieves pressure on the hip and groin immediately.

 Other techniques involve using gravity traction and gentle stretches to achieve the same effect without the twisting and thrusting that produces cavitation.
 Whatever technique is most comfortable for you, talk to your chiropractor about treatment options and any concerns you may have.
 There are a number of different practices that may help you achieve relief.